 2016-2017 PRESCHOOL MONTHLY THEMES

 Follow along with the preschool homeschool schedule and lesson plans on the blog.
 Information for each theme will be posted at least 2-4 weeks prior to the theme start date.
-Find all the printable calendars here.
+Find all the printable calendars here or purchase the full curriculum with all activity details here.

 We will be working on two “prep months” over the summer.
 I am using these two months for both of us to get used to a new schedule and routine in our day.